 Netsuite documentation: Authentication

 Two additional NetSuite authentication types are available: token-based (automatic) and basic.
-However, if you are installing an integration app or adding a connection to one, you must establish your connection to NetSuite according the integration app’s instructions.
+However, if you are installing an integration app or adding a connection to one, you must establish your connection to NetSuite according to the integration app’s instructions.
 For example, see Install Salesforce - NetSuite (IO).

 A. Set up a NetSuite connection